-That “just eat more” advice would work fine for most people, but the fact that we aren’t most people is precisely why we’re being given that advice in the first place, and also why that advice is rather naive.
-For most people, eating lots of food and gaining weight is second nature.
+Of all the issues skinny women run into, perhaps the most prevalent is find it hard to eat enough calories to gain weight.
+The common advice we get is, “Just eat more.”
+And that advice totally sucks.
+It might work fine for most people, but the fact that we aren’t most people is precisely why we’re being given that advice in the first place, and also why that advice is so naive.
+For most people, eating lots of food is second nature.
 If you tell the average woman to “just eat more,” she’d be able to.
 Hell, she’d probably even like it (until she got fat).

-What most people don’t realize is that telling us to eat more is as silly as us telling them, “Just eat less—duh.”
-That’s not going to solve any problems.
-In fact, if you go around telling people that, you’re probably going to get in a fight.
-(And if you’re going to go around getting in fights, it might help to build some muscle first.
-Luckily, that’s what this article is about.)
+What most people don’t realize is that telling naturally skinny women to eat more is as silly as us telling an overweight person, “Just eat less—duh!”
+That won’t solve any problems.
+In fact, if you go around telling people to “Just eat less,” you may even get in a fight.
+(And if you plan on getting into fights, it might help to build some muscle first.)

 A new study found that women who weren’t taking birth control pills (oral contraceptives) gained 60% more muscle than those who did.
 The study also found that the women taking contraceptives lost slightly less fat, though those findings didn’t reach statistical significance.

 Birth control pills are one of the most popular contraceptives, with one study showing that 80% of sexually active women have taken them at least once.
 This is something, then, that could affect most women, especially at ages when they’re most eager to build muscle.